 Drawing the Line Between Helping and Enabling

 Because of this, therapy focuses on information about enabling behaviors.
-This is when someone wants to help individuals suffering from addiction, but their actions actually set back their recovery.
-Examples might include picking up patients from rehab before treatment is complete, lying about their behavior to others, or offering money.
+Enabling is any behavior that allows an addict to continue on the path of self-destruction.
+It’s easy to enable family members because we love them; however, enabling a loved one prevents them from getting the help they need.
+Examples might include picking up a family member from rehab before treatment is complete, lying about their behavior to others, or giving them money.

 Through therapy, family members can see that patients have to go through a certain process to reach and maintain sobriety.
 Offering too much help, or enabling, can limit the success of patients in the long run.